 Choosing a program is an important step, as it will determine how long you study overseas and which institutions will be the right fit for you.
 Whether you are looking to study overseas for a whole year or simply want to study one subject, we have a program to suit your needs.

-Travel overseas to undertake one or two semesters of for-credit study as an Exchange or Fee-paying student.
+Travel overseas to undertake one or two semesters of for-credit study as an exchange or non-partner student.

 Duration: 6-12 months